dougproctor/dougproctor.github.io/_pages/faq.md

 <h3>What is Tiny Talk?</h3>

 > Tiny Talk is a mobile app that aims to bring back the social serendipity of everyday life in the post-COVID world.
-From time to time, Tiny Talk will invite you to join a seven-minute, randomly coordinated video chat with one of your contacts that you've pre-approved.
-It's like Chat Roulette, but with your friends (and not creepy).
+From time to time, Tiny Talk will invite you to join a seven-minute, randomly coordinated video chat with one of your contacts that you've approved.

 <h3>How does it work?</h3>